yeokm1/yeokm1.github.io-hugo/content/post/2021/03/transitioning-to-dynon-skyview-hdx/index.md

 As an SFC member, I had the privilege to learn about this new system and fly on this upgraded aircraft.

 In this blog post, I'll like to share my learnings when transitioning to this system.
-Prior to this, the aircraft I have flown including those in training have used traditional steam-gauges.
+Prior to this, the aircraft I have flown including those in training have all used traditional steam-gauges.

 But first, lets have some background info.